elsewhat/thinkweek-dparnas-2021/docs/smart-contract-usage/README.md

 Early adopters need to be extra careful with scams, unintentional errors in smart contracts, high transaction cost and so on.

-During my ThinkWeek I've looked into various existing use cases that show potential.
+During my ThinkWeek I've looked into various existing use cases that already show potential.
+This is not intended to be an exhaustive list but to show prominent examples of the various types.

 ## Getting started as a user
 It may seems daunting at first to get started as user of smart contract projects.